AgarwalConsulting/distributed-design-patterns-training/slides.md

 The main benefit of a microservice chassis is that it’s faster and easier to keep the dependencies, build logic and cross-cutting concern logic up to date.

 ---

+##### Challenges with Chassis

+- **Complexity in Design**: Creating a robust and extensible chassis can be challenging.

+- **Dependency Management**: Updating the chassis in multiple services may require careful versioning and deployment strategies.

+- **Overhead**: A poorly designed chassis might add unnecessary complexity or performance overhead.

+---
 class: center, middle

 One issue is that you need a microservice chassis for each programming language/framework that you want to use.